 With this recipe from Weelicious, you can turn the breakfast staple into a fun and funky-colored dish using detoxifying beets.

 Drizzle your favorite syrup on top and you’ve got a delectable dish!

-Although black beans aren’t technically veggies (they’re legumes), these brownies from Stylish Cuisine are packed with protein – and all the healthy stuff is masked with chocolate.
+Although black beans aren’t technically veggies (they’re legumes), these brownies from Stylish Cuisine are packed with protein.

 This simple Sloppy Joe recipe from Campbell’s Kitchen uses chopped onions and vegetable juice right in the sauce, rendering the healthy veggies unnoticeable.

 Satisfy everyone’s raw cookie dough guilty pleasure with no guilt at all, using this recipe from Chocolate Covered Katie.